 Grimjack possess great magical power, however he lacks control.
 He trained under the wizard Maethe Mathonwy, but Maethe told him he had a warrior’s soul, one filled with anger and violence.
 A sorcerer needs peace of mind, but Grimjack’s traumatic past prevents him from achieving this.
 A times the power manifests accidentally as when he is drunk he sometimes summons shades of the dead.
 He does have a substantial knowledge on the workings of magic, however.
 After his first death, Grimjack found that he had greater extra sensory perception, being able sense emotions.
 He seems to have lost this upon his second death.

 Grimjack’s time in the Arena and service in the Demon Wars has given him great combat skills.
 He is well-versed with firearms at ranged combat and swords at close combat.
 This is a necessity in Cynosure where firearms might not work depending on where you are.

 Grimjack’s knowledge of Cynosure has often been key to his survival.
 He has been known to draw opponents into areas where the conditions are favorable to him.
 He also has many contacts on the street and is good with tracking down people and items

 Grimjack was created by John Ostrander and Timothy Truman.
-Though he made his first full appearance in the back-up strip of Starslayer #10, Gaunt first appeared in the back-up strip in Warp #5, sitting in shadows unidentified when the story's protagonist visited Munden's Bar.
+He made his first full appearance in the back-up strip of Starslayer #10.
+Gaunt's bar, Munden's first appeared in the back-up strip in Warp #5.